 - 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-They have remained the same. - 9.
+Reports and data reveal that currently there has not been an increase or decrease in gang related issues.
+Therefore, it has remained the same. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA